 Nurses provide direct care to patients who are injured, ill, or convalescing.
 Their responsibilities may involve such tasks as monitoring vital signs, administering medications, changing dressings, using equipment, carrying out doctors' orders, and maintaining medical records.

-Accelerated nursing programs allow graduates of non-nursing bachelor’s programs to complete a second degree in nursing (BSN), generally in 12 -18 months, by applying prior coursework to the BSN.
 The American Association of Colleges of Nursing provides an overview of the field and a current list of accelerated nursing programs by state.
+(Select Accelerated BSN under Programs Offered and filter by state.)

 Both health psychologists and medical social workers bring counseling and interpersonal skills to assist in the treatment of a variety of health-related issues such as stress reduction in heart patients, coping with terminal illness, and pain management.
 Some health psychologists also focus on behavioral approaches to preventing and minimizing illness, such as smoking cessation, while medical social workers help patients connect to community resources.